hammerheim-game/hammerheim-rules/8-scenarios.md

 Square vent their eternal anger at any who roam in or close to the square.
 They manifest as concentrated and violent gusts of wind; the howling is their screams of rage.
-At the beginning of each players turn roll a D6.
+At the beginning of each player's turn roll a D6.

 On a roll of 1 the
 spirits stay silent and nothing happens this turn.
 If the result